Today I am Voyage

 “Don’t know, or don’t want to?”

 Old people always asked strange questions.
-They were heavy enough to make you think, but sometimes the ‘heavy’ seemed like an accident stemming from just being nonsensical.
-In this case, not enough of Matthew’s brain was functioning enough to even decide which.
+Their aged voices made the questions seem so heavy, so poignant.
+But sometimes it seemed such heaviness was more of an accident stemming from nonsense.
+In this case, not enough of Matthew’s brain was functioning well enough to even decide which.

 “I bring these to every wedding in our family, just in case.”

 Matthew took them, recognizing the worn leather keychain.
-It was a simple circle with barely any ink left from a once proud logo: Sunset Lodge, the name of the family home in the Blue Ridge mountains his grandparents flocked to every summer.
+It was a simple circle with barely any ink left from a once proud logo: Sunset Lodge.
+It was the family home in the Blue Ridge mountains his grandparents flocked to every summer to escape the humidity settling into the southland.

-Matthew took the keys, rubbed the soft leather.
+Matthew took the keys, rubbed the soft leather thoughtfully.
 “Even Aunt Margie’s?”

 Poppa Gerald scoffed, “Especially Aunt Margie’s.
 But if you tell Uncle Todd, I’ll deny it and then write you out of the will.”

-There was an exchange of handshakes, a tight hug, and synced nods.
-But when Matthew opened his car door to take off, he called out.
+There was an exchange of handshakes, a tight hug, and synced not-smiles.
+But when Matthew opened his car door to take off, he called turned back.

 “Poppa?”